wp-plugins/ewww-image-optimizer/readme.txt

 = future =
 * these are possible future bugfixes and/or feature requests, if you see a feature you like here, go vote for it in the support forum
 * BuddyPress integration

+= 1.4.3 =
 * global configuration for multi-site
+* prevent loading of bundled jquery on WP versions that don't need it to avoid conflicts with other plugins not doing the 'right thing'

 = 1.4.2 =
 * fixed fatal errors when posix_getpwuid() is missing from server